 Located: 2nd floor of the Cass County Courthouse, Room #201

-The Honorable Randall L. Rehmeier is the presiding district court judge For Cass County.
-Judge Rehmeier also serves as the resident judge in Otoe County.
+The Honorable Michael A. Smith is the presiding District Court Judge For Cass County.
+Michael A. Smith also serves as the resident judge in Sarpy County.

 At the present time, the District Court's Office staff is: